 - Tue Sep 5: We went over the syllabus [.pdf] and discussed the rules of the game.
-We discussed what quantitative macro is and its intrinsec relation with computation and measurement.
+We discussed what quantitative macro is and its intrinsic relation with computation and measurement.
 We went over typical examples of quantitative experiments that we do in macro (e.g., how much of X explains Y? what is the welfare and redistributive effect of a given policy?).
 We briefly introduced some computational basics including rounding error, approximation error, and human error.
-Two warnings: understand the routines (and subroutines) that you use and change them if you need to.
-That is, do not let the computer choose things for you (the computer's and the (sub)routines' default options might not suit you).
+Two warnings: understand the routines (and subroutines) that you use and change them if you need to because the computer's and the (sub)routines' default options might not suit your purposes.
+Do not let your computer choose things for you, because you are the one responsible for your results, not your computer.
 Slides: [What is Quantitative Macro?]

 - Tue Sep 12: We reviewed spectral methods for function approximation.
-Then we introduced finite-element methods/splines (a good reference is the chapter by Ellen McGrattan in Marimon/Scott 1998).
+Then we introduced finite-element methods/splines (a good reference is the chapter by Ellen McGrattan (1998).
 Finite-element methods are particularly useful when we want local support for example to problems with functions that have kinks (e.g., inequality constraints that occasionally bind).
 We discussed linear splines and cubic splines.
-Then we discussed briefly schumacker splines that preserve monotonicity and concavity.
+We briefly discussed Schumacker splines that preserve monotonicity and concavity.
 We ended the class discussing how to solve systems of nonlinear equations.
 We paid particular attention to Gauss-Jacobi and Gauss-Seidel methods.
 Slides: [Nonlinear Systems]

 - Thu Sep 14: We started our work on numerical optimization.
 We briefly discussed Newton and Quasti-Newton methods and introduced simulated annealing.
 We went in detail on free derivative methods, in particular, the Nelder-Mead algorithm.
 Slides: [Numerical Optimization].
 Then we started to use the power of the VFI algorithm and applied it, step by step, to the neoclassical growth model.
 To approximate the value function we used discrete methods.
 We then discussed some speeding-algorithms that used properties of the decision rule (monotonicity) and the value function (concavity), as well as local search and Howard's policy iteration.
-Then, we saw the curse of dimensionality in action when we added a shock to the model. we will apply VFI with discrete and continuous methods.
+We saw the curse of dimensionality in action when we added a shock to the model.
 Slides: [Value Function Methods: Discrete and Continuous Methods].
 Note that your homework 3 adds an elastic labor supply choice to this set up.

 Please, refresh your knowledge on dynamic programming (Value Function Iteration, VFI) if you need to.
 This is a must.
 Slides: [Dynamic Programming].

-Students should expect one homework per foreseeable Thursday:
+Students should expect one homework per foreseeable day of class:

-- [Homework 1 [Extension] ] [Due Tue Sep 19] Multivariate function approximation
+- [Homework 1 [Extension] ] [Due Tue Sep 26] Multivariate approximation: A CES production function

-- [Homework 2] [Due Thur Sep 21] Solve for the allocations in the following models (nonlinear systems): (1) a two period model of occupational choice with uncertainty and heterogenous initial wealth, (2) a static intrahousehold allocation problem, and (3) a transition in the neo-classical growth model.
+- [Homework 2] [Due Thu Sep 28] Solve for the allocations in the following models (nonlinear systems): (1) a 2-period model of occupational choice with uncertainty and heterogenous initial wealth, (2) an intrahousehold allocation problem, and (3) transition in the neoclassical growth model.

-- [Homework 3] [Due Thur Sep 28] VFI using discrete methods.
-Compare accuracy and time performance with continuous methods (Chebyshev regression vs. cubic splines)
+- [Homework 3] [Due Tue Oct 3] VFI using discrete and continuous methods.
+Compare accuracy and time performance (Chebyshev regression vs. cubic splines)